Threak/easyrel/README.md

 easyrel searches newznab providers on the command line.

-* configurable for multiple newznab hosts.
-* 'send to SABnzbd+' functionality.
+* silent mode automatically picks first match
+* send directly to SABnzbd without downloading the nzb
-* batch from xrel fav lists.
+* batch download new relaseses from your xREL favorite lists
+* block specific lists from searching, thus downloading
+* can now mark grabbed releases as read on xREL

 ## dependencies:
 * Python 2